riannoble/snp_primer/README.md

 - Talk to Bro.
 Terribilini throughout your development of the code and app
 - Next steps are optimizing the app/code and creating a package
 - My multiplex testing primers were held on to by Bro.
 Terribilini so you can test the specificity of the snp-specific primer design from the code
+- You will need to find a better temp calculation method (check accuracy of your method with Oligo Analyzer).
 - Good luck on your work!
 If you have any questions for me, my email is rianoble@umich.edu :)

 ### Installation